Mohamad-Abdulkadir/Mohamad-Abdulkadir.github.io/_portfolio/UCB.md

 collection: portfolio
 ---

-# Upper Confidence Bound (UCB) Algorithms

-This project implements two variants of the Upper Confidence Bound algorithm:

-1. Sliding-Window UCB
-2. Discounted UCB

 ## Overview

-[Provide a brief description of the UCB algorithm and its variants]

-## Implementation Details

-[Explain key aspects of your implementation]
+The Upper Confidence Bound (UCB) algorithm is a popular approach in the multi-armed bandit problem, balancing exploration and exploitation.
+This project implements two variants:

+1. Sliding-Window UCB: Adapts to non-stationary environments by considering only recent observations within a fixed window.
+2. Discounted UCB: Gives more weight to recent observations, allowing for adaptation to changing reward distributions.

+These implementations serve as baselines for comparing our custom algorithm's performance in stochastic dynamic environments.

+For the complete implementation and detailed code, please refer to this [Kaggle notebook](https://www.kaggle.com/code/mohammedabdulkadir88/sliding-window-discounted-linucb).

 ## Results

 ![UCB Results](/images/results_cb.png)

-[Describe the results shown in the image]

-## Conclusion

-[Summarize the findings and potential applications]
+The image shows the cumulative regret over time for both UCB variants compared to a standard UCB algorithm.

+- **Sliding-Window UCB adapts faster to abrupt changes in reward distributions.**
+- **Discounted UCB shows smoother adaptation to gradual changes.**
+- **Both variants outperform standard UCB in non-stationary environments.**